Charlotte Mardyn: Marriage and retirement

-In his later years Mardyn's husband earned pennies by singing in the streets of London and in 1820 he really verifiably died.
-In the same year her contract at the Theatre Royal, Drury Lane was up and she moved to the Haymarket Theatre where she failed and retired from the stage.
+In his later years, Mardyn's husband earned pennies by singing in the streets of London, and in 1820, he verifiably died.
+In the same year, her contract at the Theatre Royal, Drury Lane ended, and she moved to the Haymarket Theatre where she failed and retired from the stage.
 She was reported as having married a distinguished Frenchman and lived with him in France and Italy.
-Being devoted to her because of her personal charms and great beauty he purchased a title, and she became Baroness of R__.
+Being devoted to her because of her personal charms and great beauty, he purchased a title, and she became Baroness of R__.

 In November 1824 The Morning Post stated that: